gigsforfun/ELK-Stack-Project/README.md

 Only the jump box machine can accept connections from the Internet.
 Access to this machine is only allowed from one public IP address

 Machines within the network can only be accessed by the jump box through SSH.
+The DVWA service is exposed through the load balancer's IP address

 A summary of the access policies in place can be found in the table below.